Healthy Homes Assessment Homedale

 Homedale Moisture Ingress & Drainage

-The security of your rental home from dampness isn’t just about the interior of the building; you have to make sure there is somewhere for surface, rain and ground water to go and stop it from coming inside.
-When it comes to moisture and damp it’s usually those things that you aren’t aware of that can become a big problem and end up causing the property to suffer and affecting the tenant’s health.
+Keeping your rental property safe from dampness isn’t just about what’s inside the building; you have to ensure there is somewhere for surface or ground water, and also stop it from getting into the building.
+When it comes to moisture and damp it’s usually what you don’t see that could become a major issue and end up causing damage to your investment as well as affecting the tenant’s well-being.

-Rental properties should be equipped with effective drainage for the removal of floodwaters, surface water, and groundwater, with an appropriate outfall or runoff.
-Making sure the water has a proper place to go, and also that it isn’t allowed to remain beneath buildings is a vital aspect of keeping your property dry.
+Rental properties should be equipped with efficient drainage to eliminate floodwaters, surface water and ground water.
+This includes an appropriate runoff or outfall.
+Making sure the water has a proper place to go, and it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.

-In addition to a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between the floor and soil, a ground-water barrier must be put in place when it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture from entering, if your rental is enclosed between floorboards and soil, a ground-water barrier must be constructed if it is reasonably practicable to do so.

-An underground moisture barrier typically an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from entering the property.
-It also assists in preventing from causing damage to the flooring insulation.
+A ground moisture barrier is generally a sheet of polythene that is placed over the ground, to block any moisture in the ground from getting into the structure.
+It also helps in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection